hsuehyt/SceneTransitionController/README.md

 # SceneTransitionController

-## Overview

-The `SceneTransitionController` script automates the transition between multiple scenes in Unity, ensuring seamless visual output updates through SpoutSenders.
-It also provides functionality to pause and resume the scene transitions.
+The `SceneTransitionController` script manages the automatic transitioning between multiple scenes and ensures that specific Spout Senders are updated and maintained across these transitions.
+This script is useful for applications that require continuous scene changes, such as multimedia installations or presentations.

 ## Features

-- Automated transitions between nine scenes.
+- **Scene Transitions**: Automatically transitions between specified scenes after a set duration.
-- Configurable scene durations.
-- Integration with SpoutSenders to update visual outputs.
-- Pause and resume functionality using the spacebar.

-## Requirements

-- Unity 2021.1 or later
-- Klak.Spout package for SpoutSender functionality

-## Installation

-1. Clone or download the repository.
-2. Open the project in Unity.
-3. Ensure the Klak.Spout package is installed in your project.
+- **Spout Senders Management**: Ensures that specific Spout Sender objects are maintained across scene transitions.
+- **Customizable**: Scene transitions and durations can be configured via the Unity Inspector.

-## Usage
+## Setup

+1. **Script Placement**:
+   - Place `SceneTransitionController.cs` in your project's scripts folder.
+   - Ensure the `SceneTransitionDrawer` class is in the same folder or a related scripts folder for custom property handling.

+2. **Add to GameObject**:
-1. Attach the `SceneTransitionController` script to an empty GameObject in your initial scene (Scene01).
+   - Attach the `SceneTransitionController` script to a GameObject in your scene (e.g., `acrossScene`).
-2. Ensure that all scenes (`Scene01` to `Scene09`) are added to the build settings.
-3. Run the project.

-## Script Details

-- **Start Method:** Initializes the scene transition loop and updates SpoutSenders for the initial scene.
-- **Update Method:** Listens for the spacebar press to toggle pause and resume.
-- **SceneLoop Coroutine:** Manages the timed transitions between scenes and updates SpoutSenders.
+3. **Configure Spout Senders**:
+   - In the Inspector, add your Spout Senders to the `Spout Senders` list.
+The expected Spout Senders are `SpoutBack`, `SpoutAngle`, `SpoutGroundAngle`, `SpoutGround`, `SpoutRight`, and `SpoutLeft`.

+4. **Configure Scene Transitions**:
-- **Pause Method:** Pauses the scene transitions and stops the coroutine.
+   - In the Inspector, add your scene transitions to the `Scene Transitions` list.
+Specify the scene and the duration (in seconds) for each transition.

+## Example Usage

+1. **Scene Transition Configuration**:
-- **Resume Method:** Resumes the scene transitions and restarts the coroutine.
+   - Select the GameObject with the `SceneTransitionController` component.

-## Scene Durations

-- **Scene01:** 5 seconds
-- **Scene02:** 3 seconds
-- **Scene03:** 15 seconds
-- **Scene04:** 3 seconds
-- **Scene05:** 15 seconds
+   - In the `Scene Transitions` list, add elements for each scene you want to transition to.
+Specify the `SceneAsset` and `Duration` for each element.
-- **Scene06:** 3 seconds
+   - Example:
-- **Scene07:** 15 seconds
+     - Element 0: Scene `Scene01`, Duration `5` seconds
-- **Scene08:** 3 seconds
+     - Element 1: Scene `Scene02`, Duration `3` seconds
-- **Scene09:** 15 seconds
+     - Element 2: Scene `Scene03`, Duration `15` seconds

+2. **Run the Scene**:
+   - Play the scene in the Unity Editor.
+The script will automatically transition between the configured scenes based on the specified durations.

-## Controls
+## Notes

-- **Spacebar:** Pause and resume scene transitions.
+- Ensure that all scenes referenced in the `Scene Transitions` list are added to the build settings.
+- The Spout Sender objects must exist in the scenes and have the correct names for the script to find and assign them properly.